Organisations operate under constant pressure.

 Ownership fragments across functions.
 Decision rights blur.
 Capital allocation becomes negotiated rather than designed.

-At this layer, we operate through Enterprise Architecture interventions — diagnosing structural stress, redesigning ownership, and aligning execution to restore value coherence.
+At this layer, we operate through Enterprise Architecture interventions — diagnosing structural stress, redesigning ownership, and realigning execution.

 Diagnoses structural stress before performance breakdown becomes visible.

-A fixed-duration structural redesign intervention that installs end-to-end value stream ownership across the enterprise.
+A fixed-duration structural redesign that clarifies and aligns ownership across value streams.

 Aligns capability and execution layers to the installed ownership structure.